 Highfield Gardens has featured in the book by Claire Takacs 'Australian Dreamscapes' as well as other publications and media.
-This large garden is still being extended to include formal gardens and a Potage.
+This large garden is being extended to include formal gardens, a Pottage and lavender field.
 There are many garden rooms within the gardens.
-The Dry Garden, Prairie Garden, Birch Grove, Rock garden/Water garden with two Waterfalls, The long border (AKA Barry Manilow border) and single coloured borders.
-This is all season garden fulled with many unusual plants and Trees.
+The Dry Garden, Prairie Garden, Birch Grove, Rock garden/Water garden with two Waterfalls, the long border (AKA Barry Manilow border) and single coloured borders.
+Over 600 roses and the garden is filled with many unusual plants.

 children under 16 free.
 Toilets available.